Manager Yells At Diner Employee In Front Of Customers, So They Passive-Aggressively Start Handing Out Free Coffee To Everyone

 Understanding these dynamics can help managers recognize how their behavior affects team morale, leading to more constructive communication strategies that promote trust and collaboration.

-When the OP tried to explain that the only coffee size available was the 12 oz and there was no option on the register to charge for a coffee in a soft drink cup, the manager came up with a rule on the spot that it was okay to serve coffee in the larger cups.
+When the OP tried to explain that the only coffee size available was the 12 oz and that there was no option on the register to charge for a coffee in a soft drink cup, the manager came up with a rule on the spot that it was okay to serve coffee in the larger cups.

-The OP was used to people asking for a "big coffee," however, usually they were saying it in a joking manner - as in, "I'm sooo tired, I need a huge coffee."
+The OP was used to people asking for a "big coffee;" however, usually, they were saying it in a joking manner—as in, "I'm sooo tired, I need a huge coffee."

-Well, OP was understandably bitter.
+Well, the OP was understandably bitter.
 So, they decided to continue serving coffee in the 30 oz cups for every customer who mentioned a "big coffee," but only charged them for the regular 12 oz.

 The Consequences of Public Criticism